KenyonY/flaxkv/README.md

 print(len(db))
 ```

-You might have noticed that even when the program ends, we didn't use `db.close()` to release resources!
-Everything will be handled automatically.
+### Tips
-More importantly, as a persistent database, it offers performance close to dictionary (in-memory) access!
-(There should be a benchmark here.)
+- `flaxkv` provides performance close to native dictionary (in-memory) access as a persistent database!
+(There should be a benchmark here)

-P.S.: Of course, you can also manually call `db.close()` to release resources immediately.
+- You may have noticed that in the previous example code, `db.close()` was not used to release resources!
+Because all this will be automatically handled by `flaxkv`.
+Of course, you can also manually call db.close() to immediately release resources.
+- Since `flaxkv` saves data by buffered writing, this feature of delayed writing may not write data to the disk in time in some scenarios (such as in Jupyter),
+in this case, you can use `db.write_immediately()` to immediately trigger a write operation.

+### Benchmark
+todo

+### Use Cases
+- **Key-Value Structure:**
+Used to save simple key-value structure data.
+- **High-Frequency Writing:**
+Very suitable for scenarios that require high-frequency insertion/update of data.
+- **Machine Learning:**
+`flaxkv` is very suitable for saving various large datasets of embeddings, images, texts, and other key-value structures in machine learning.

 ## Citation
 If `FlaxKV` has been helpful to your research, please cite: